denoc1/Lab-14-Prime-Numbers/README.md

 Each static method needs to have documentation in this format.<br>
 <i>
-//  name of the method and a brief description<br>
+//  name of the method and a brief description.
+Include any methods it relies upon (calls).<br>
 // preconditions:  state the parameters that are being passed and what is expected of them<br>
 // postconditions:  state what is being returned and what type it is.
 If there are any special traits of the return value, state it here. </i>